bazelbuild/rules_apple/doc/tutorials/ios-app.md

 bazel_dep(name = "rules_xcodeproj", version = "3.0.0")
 ```

-Next, towards the top of your `BUILD.bazel` file, add the following code snippet:
+Next, at the top of your `BUILD` file, add the following code snippet:

 ```starlark
 load("@rules_xcodeproj//xcodeproj:defs.bzl", "top_level_target", "xcodeproj")
 ```

-Finally, towards the bottom of the same `BUILD.bazel` file, add the following code snippet:
+Finally, at the bottom of the same `BUILD` file, add the following code snippet:

 ```starlark
 xcodeproj(